MrsRina/Turok-Framework/README.md

 # Turok-Framework
 Wrapper with utils to help modding in Minecraft forge 1.12.2.
-Turok-Framework use the suffix `framework`, but it is a wrapper and not a framework.
+The name use suffix `-framework`, but it is a wrapper and not a framework.

 # Render
 - To initialise OpenGL helper follow the steps: